Discretionary housing payments

 - non dependant deductions reducing the level of Housing Benefit payable

 - the requirement of a deposit or rent in advance for a property that the customer is yet to move in to.

 - the Benefit Cap, in certain circumstances consideration will also be given to those who have experienced benefit reductions as a result of the Benefit Cap being applied

 Discretionary Housing Payments are not housing benefit payments; they are awarded on a case-by-case basis for help with housing costs.

-To apply, please fill in and return the:
+To apply, please fill in and return the application form.